Lissy93/dashy/docs/deployment.md

 #### Scalingo
 [![Deploy on Scalingo](https://i.ibb.co/nj0KxyH/deploy-scalingo-button.png)](https://my.scalingo.com/deploy?source=https://github.com/lissy93/dashy#master)

 [Scalingo](https://scalingo.com/) is a scalable container-based cloud platform as a service.
 It's focus is on compliance and uptime, and is geared towards enterprise users.
-Scalingo is also not free, although they do have a 3-day free trial that does not require a payment method
+Scalingo is also not free, although they do have a 3-day free trial that does not require a payment method.

 To deploy Dashy to Scalingo, use the following link
 ```